We all love a good story.

 - Call out for case studies about another person, similar to you, who’s experienced a similar thing

 - Use DeepDyve to find relevant research studies on the same topic

-Using data in your content marketing boosts credibility, too.
-It proves to people that your story isn’t just a one-off issue that you’re struggling with.
+Using data in your content marketing boosts your credibility, too.

 It proves to potential customers that your story isn’t just a one-off issue that only you battle, and gives them a sense of community—which is crucial if you’re telling a story with the aim of making a sale.Relatable stories + targeting your customers pain points = 🔥 content marketing Click To Tweet

 Congratulations!
 You’ve created a brand story to use in your content marketing campaigns.